HSF/iDDS/docs/source/usecases/hyperparemeter_optimization.rst

 execution strings to specify what are executed in their containers.
 The pilot and user-defined Evaluation container communicate with each other using the following files in the current directory ($PWD), so that the directory needs to be mounted.
 Their filenames can be defined in HPO task parameters.
+There are two files for input (one for a hyperparameter point to be evaluated and the other for training data) and three files for output (the first one to report the loss, the second one to report job metadata, and the last one to preserve training metrics).
+The input file for a hyperparameter point and the output file to report the loss are mandatory, while other files are optional.

 Input for Evaluation Container
 *****************************************